Apis035/Apis035/README.md

 Hi, I do random stuffs on my free time.

-I self taught myself to learn various programming languages and mastered none of them.
+Self taught myself to learn various programming languages and mastered none of them.

 I can do some things on those languages:
 - [C](https://en.wikipedia.org/wiki/C_(programming_language))